hpssjellis/my-examples-of-edge-impulse/expert-keras-mode/README.md

+.

+.

+.

+.

-not really related but just found out about custom DSP blocks  see tutorial herre https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/hosting-custom-dsp-block
+Not really related but just found out about custom DSP blocks  see tutorial herre https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/hosting-custom-dsp-block, looking at it.
+I don't think this will be a part of my program as the topic seems much too advanced.